McCoady/Authenticated-AMAs/README.md

 ## Using the demo

+Set your metamask network to Ropsten.

 The demo stack has some preset AMAs to test out functionality.

-Head to the ‘Mint Test Tokens’ tab on the app to mint some dummy ERC721 tokens to gain access to the test AMAs.
+Head to the ‘Mint Test Tokens’ tab on the app to mint some dummy ERC721 tokens on the Ropsten testnet to gain access to the test AMAs.

 ## Setup